 As Brosnahan’s character evolves, so too does the woman playing the role.
 She hopes the industry she’s in follows suit.
 “I feel hopeful about the future, not only about the industry, but also the country,” she says.
 “I’m hopeful that women are empowered in a new way and that this is a historic moment we won’t look back from.
 But this is not the first—we are building on something that many generations of women before us started a long time ago.”

-PHOTOGRAPHED BY ANDREW ECCLES
+Photography by: PHOTOGRAPHED BY ANDREW ECCLES

 STYLED BY JAMES AGUIAR

 SHOT ON LOCATION AT THE BOX, NEW YORK CITY